arcjet/proposal/README.md

 - [ ] Client Server Library
 	- [ ] Initiallly Node.js and Go, others to come
 	- [ ] Request
+		- [ ] To make requests to other services within the network
 	- [ ] Router
 		- [ ] Application Secret Provider
 		- [ ] Servers often have secrets that need to be configured in order to work.
 Must be on an HA server owned or trusted by application developer